 Acclaimed Northern Irish actor Liam Neeson is mostly known for his somber, emotionally powerful roles like Oskar Schindler in "Schindler’s List" and for his more recent renaissance as an action hero in films such as "Taken."
-Off screen, though, Neeson seems to be a down to earth and quite funny guy.
+Off screen, though, Neeson seems to be a down to earth and quite a funny guy.

-Born in Ballymena, Northern Ireland, Neeson worked as a truck driver, a Guinness forklift operator and an amateur boxer before he took over the movie industry and became the sixth highest paid actor in Hollywood.
+Born in Ballymena, Northern Ireland, Neeson worked as a truck driver, a Guinness forklift operator, and an amateur boxer before he took over the movie industry and became the sixth highest paid actor in Hollywood.

 Here’s a list of his top ten quotes, ranging from his life as a child during the Troubles in Northern Ireland to his silly on-screen relationship with Ralph Fiennes.